FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Sleep Paralysis

-Sleep paralysis [16] is unusual condition in which someone waking up is unable to move for several seconds or minutes.
+Sleep paralysis [16] is an unusual condition in which someone waking up is unable to move for several seconds or minutes.
 Episodes of sleep paralysis are often accompanied by hallucinations that are often of a negative nature.

 During sleep, especially REM sleep, the body enters a state of paralysis.
 This helps the person sleeping to avoid acting out dreams while they are sleeping.
-Sleep paralysis is thought to be cause when someone becomes conscious during sleep, but the paralysis that occurs during sleep is still present.
+Sleep paralysis is thought to be caused when someone becomes conscious during sleep, but the paralysis that occurs during sleep is still present.

 While sleep paralysis is not well understood, it is not considered to be dangerous and has no significant health effects.
 An episode of sleep paralysis, however, can be distressing and uncomfortable, making it desirable to avoid.

 The risk factors for sleep paralysis are not well understood.
-There is some evidence that conditions like obstructive sleep apnea can increase the risk of sleep paralysis, however, more research is necessary to fully understand what causes this condition.
+There is some evidence that conditions like obstructive sleep apnea can increase the risk of sleep paralysis; however, more research is necessary to fully understand what causes this condition.

 The treatment for sleep paralysis primarily involves good sleep hygiene to promote healthy and restorative sleep.
 Treatments could also include certain types of therapy and medications in some situations.